-With regard to the provisions of sections 38 and 39 of the LG Act, Council resolved on 28 May 2024 to place the draft PoM on public exhibition for 28 days.
-The exhibition date commenced on 31 May 2024 and ended on 28 June 2024.
-The public noticed advised that submissions would be received up until 12 July 2024 which is 42 days after the commencement of the public exhibition period.
+With regard to the provisions of sections 38 and 39 of the LG Act, Council resolved on [insert date] to adopt the draft plan of management and to:

+- Provide the landowner with a copy of the draft PoM.
+This was done on [insert date]. - Provide notification to the Chief Executive of the Office of Environment and Heritage [insert date]. - Place the draft PoM on public exhibition for 28 days.
+The exhibition date commenced on [insert date] and ended on [insert date].
+The public noticed advised that submissions would be received up until [insert date] which is 42 days after the commencement of the public exhibition period.